aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-document/manipulate-pdf-document/_index.md

 type: docs
 weight: 20
 url: /net/manipulate-pdf-document/
+description: This article contains information on how to validate PDF Document for PDF A Standard, how to work with TOC, how to set PDF expiry date, and how to determine the Progress of PDF file generation.
 ---

 ## Validate PDF Document for PDF A Standard (A 1A and A 1B)